 The first paragraph explains why you are writing.
 It is your first impression and should contain a basic explanation of who you are and why you are writing.
-It is also acceptable to describe how you found the position (through job boards?
-LinkedIn or Craigslist postings? a recommendation from a professional contact?) or why you are interested in the job.
+It is also acceptable to describe how you found the position, such as through an online job listing or a recommendation from a professional contact, and why you are interested in the job.

 The second paragraph, known as the body of the cover letter, explains why you are qualified for the position.
 It is the part of the letter where it is most appropriate to highlight your experience, skills, and attributes that make you a perfect candidate for the job.
 Don’t restate your entire resume; rather, focus on the most important factors that make you desirable.

-Because you don’t have a lot of space for elaboration in your cover letter, the best way to choose which qualifications and experience you should highlight is to use the employer’s job announcement as your guide.
-Take note of the top attributes they list in their ad’s “Qualifications Section,” and make sure you mention examples that demonstrate how your knowledge, experience, or training has prepared you to fulfill these requirements.
+Because you don’t have a lot of space for elaboration in your cover letter, the best way to choose which qualifications and experience to highlight is to use the employer’s job announcement as your guide.
+Take note of the top attributes they list in their advertisement's “Qualifications Section,” and make sure you mention examples that demonstrate how your knowledge, experience, or training has prepared you to fulfill these requirements.

-It can be quite eye-catching to incorporate a bulleted section within this second paragraph that provides examples that quantify, through the use of percentages, numbers, or dollar figures, the contributions you’ve made in this job role for previous employers.
+As an eye-catcher, incorporate a list within this second paragraph that provides examples that quantify, through the use of percentages, numbers or dollar figures, the contributions you’ve made in this job role for previous employers.

 The third paragraph is a brief conclusion, thanking the employer for their time and consideration.
 This is where you should enthusiastically reiterate your interest in the position and describe how you will next follow up.
 Be sure to leave a space between each paragraph in your cover letter.